 Port 5575 is the default port used by the Push Text to an External TCP Socket Output Connector.
 This port will need to be opened if you are using this connector with the default port setting.

-GeoEvent Server uses the Zookeeper platform service hosted by ArcGIS Server.
-See Ports used by ArcGIS Server for information on the ports necessary to open when using GeoEvent Server, specifically ports 2181, 2182, and 2190.
+GeoEvent Server uses the ZooKeeper platform service hosted by ArcGIS Server.
+See Ports used by ArcGIS Server for information about the ports that you must open when using GeoEvent Server, specifically, ports 2181, 2182, and 2190.

 This component is only one part of an ArcGIS Enterprise deployment.
 See ArcGIS Enterprise system requirements for a diagram and links to information about the ports needed to communicate with other components in an Enterprise portal.